mishkinf/BddSharp/README.md

 ### Credits
 Mishkin Faustini, Author

-## Instructions
+## Setup / Requirements

- 1) Incorporate 'BddSharp' NuGet package in your project by using the NuGet package manager or manually compiling the DLL and including the reference in your project
+ 1. Incorporate 'BddSharp' NuGet package in your project by using the NuGet package manager or manually compiling the DLL and including the reference in your project

 ### Create A Test Server

 ```csharp